hellowhirl/mastering-git/git_notes.md

 git rm file2.txt
 ```

+- `git rm` will remove a file from the staging area AND the working directory

 When we use `git status` and we see green files, those are in the staging area

 ### Renaming files